 Although few scientists have studied this kind of dedicated self-tracking, there is good evidence that daily journaling can bring benefits.
 A study by Francesca Gino at Harvard Business School, for instance, looked at a group of call centre employees undergoing technical training.
 She found that spending just 10 minutes a day writing a journal on the day’s activities boosted their performance by more than 20%.
 Outside work, there is also ample evidence that writing and reflecting in a journal can boost your life satisfaction and happiness.
 Villarroel and Norris’s experiences would certainly fit those patterns.

-So while many of us may struggle to keep such detailed records of our lives, most psychologists would agree that even a few minutes spent on self-reflection can pay large dividends – even if that simply means recognising some of the more mundane, everyday pleasures that make live a little more enjoyable.
-(Read more about the value of keeping a journal in BBC Future’s article here.)
+So while many of us may struggle to keep such detailed records of our lives, most psychologists would agree that even a few minutes spent on self-reflection can pay large dividends – even if that simply means recognising some of the more mundane everyday pleasures that make life a little more enjoyable.

 If keeping a written journal doesn’t appeal, there are alternative ways of self-tracking.
 You can now buy portable “lifelogging” cameras that take photos every 30 seconds or so throughout the day, for instance.
 These devices are sometimes given to people with dementia, but people have also adopted them to keep track of their own lives.